eventbrite/invoke-release/README.md

 * [Creating and Using Invoke Release Plugins](#creating-and-using-invoke-release-plugins)
   - [`PatternReplaceVersionInFilesPlugin`](#patternreplaceversioninfilesplugin)

-Invoke Release has been tested on Python 2.7 and 3.5 and on Mac OS X and Ubuntu.
+Invoke Release has been tested on 3.8 and on Mac OS X and Ubuntu.
 It has not been tested on Windows at this time, but pull requests are welcome if issues are found with Windows.
 It would require a shell-like environment, such as [Cygwin](https://www.cygwin.com/), to properly run on Windows operating systems.